adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Due to the increasing use of digital infrastructure by protected parties and attacks on digital infrastructure during armed conflicts, a digital analogue of the Red Cross symbol is under consideration.

-This document specifies the scheme *An Authenticated Digital EMblem* (ADEM) to distribute *digital emblems*, which mark entities as protected under IHL in an analogy to the physical emblems.
-We specify how digital emblems can be created and verified.
+This document presents the ADEM (*An Authenticated Digital EMblem*) scheme which speciies how *digital emblems* maybe created, distributed and verified.
+The scheme is intended to satisfy the existing norms and requirments of established internatonal humanitarian law around protective emblems.

+Given the complex topography of digital devices and networks, unauthenticated digital emblems may be prone to abuse by non-protected parties and conseqently become ineffective.
+ADEM allows for the issuing party of an emblem to be authenticated and optionally for the status of the issuing party to be endorsed by *authorities*.

+We consider a *protected party* who operates digital infrastruture consisting of various *entities* (servers, workstations, virtual machines, etc).
+The *protected party* issues *emblems* which indicate protected entities and arranges for the emblem to be distributed by the entity.

+Emblems encode which entity is protected and represent the statement:

+> I, entity *X* and holder of public key *K*, am associated to PP *P* and protected under international humanitarian law.

 Emblems can be accompanied by *endorsements* for authentication purposes, which are signed by *authorities*.
 We call both emblems and endorsements *tokens*.
-Emblems encode which entity is protected and resemble the statement:

-> I, entity *X* and holder of public key *K*, am associated to PP *P* and protected under international humanitarian law.

 Endorsements resemble the statement:

 > I, organization *O* and the holder of public key *K1*, attest that the holder of public key *K2* is associated to PP *P*, and that *P* is entitled to issue emblems for their infrastructure.